How to use the µTest++ Testing Framework

 Rationale

-A test for a C/C++ project can be very well written without any framework,
+A test for a C or C++ project can readily be written without any framework,

-Thus, for embedded projects, a simpler solution, with a smaller memory footprint, was considered a useful addition.
+Therefore, for embedded projects, a simpler solution with a smaller memory footprint was considered a valuable addition.

 Overview